Usually people avoid eye contact, so why not run a party where we avoid not making eye contact?

-So I wanted to run a fun party, “Make 100% eye contact or get sent to jail.”
-But I didn’t want eye contact to be forced, I wanted it to be genuinely comfortable.
+That said, I didn’t want eye contact to feel forced, I wanted it to feel genuinely comfortable.
 How?

-The transition moment for me was when you prompted us to think about an occasion where eye contact felt easy.
+The transition moment for me was [the first meditation].
 I thought about a cat that I once lived with, I would be proactively looking him in the eye and saying how much I love him hahaha.
 That felt very natural and easy.
 Then, with that feeling I was able to start appreciating the people that I was having eye contact with without the awkwardness.
 Also, more curiosity aroused as well!!
-(Since for me it’s easy to look at something for a long time when I’m really curious about it.) —Attendee
+(Since for me it’s easy to look at something for a long time when I’m really curious about it.)

 For others, a few additional activities or a quick 1-on-1 were necessary.
-But by the end, everyone had no trouble making infinite eye contact.
+But by the end, no one had trouble making infinite eye contact.

-We stress-tested ourselves with one-on-one conversational eye contact, silent eye contact, group conversational eye contact, and everything else we could think of… and went undefeated.
+We stress-tested ourselves with one-on-one conversational eye contact, silent eye contact, group conversational eye contact, and everything else we could think of.
+We went undefeated.
+Constant eye contact was completely comfortable now.

 the vibes of this event reminded me of a molly party I was at last week